archetect/archetect.github.io/src/getting_started/index.md

 Getting started with Archetect is considerably easier than many content generators, but there are a few steps you'll want follow to ensure you're ready to go.

-First, you'll need to check off a prerequisite or two first, which are likely already satisfied if you write a lot code, as opposed to, say, generating it.
+First, you'll need to check off a [prerequisite or two](prerequisites.md) first, which are likely already satisfied if you are a developer.

-Naturally, you'll want to install the binary.
+Naturally, you'll want to [install](installation.md) the binary.

-And last, you'll want to apply some optional configuration (using Archetect itself!) to provide a more fluid experience, and verify everything is working.
+And last, you'll want to perform a [post setup](post.md) to ensure everything is working correctly.